OceanaPods/Force-AuthorizationAppsGrabber/README.md

 #### 2nd Option・Installation
 ```
-Launch the Bot_Builder.bat and Bot_BuilderIT.bat file.
+Launch the Bot_Builder.py and Bot_BuilderIT.py file.
 A new file will be created.
 You will only have to launch it.
 ```

+( Bat Installation version is deleted due to its rapidly crashing)